 What Payback Period Should You Expect?

-The average solar payback period in the U.S. is 6–10 years after incentives.
-In high-sun, high-rate states (CA, AZ, HI, MA), it can be as low as 4–6 years.
-In low-sun states with lower rates (PNW, Midwest), 10–12 years is typical.
+Without the expired federal tax credit, the average solar payback period in the U.S. is now roughly 9–14 years.
+In high-sun, high-rate states (CA, AZ, HI, MA), it can still be 6–9 years thanks to higher electricity rates and any remaining state incentives.
+In low-sun states with lower rates (PNW, Midwest), 13–16 years is more typical now.

-Given that quality solar panels come with 25-year performance warranties, even a 12-year payback leaves you with 13+ years of pure profit.
+Given that quality solar panels come with 25-year performance warranties, even a 14-year payback leaves you with over a decade of pure profit.
 Use our Solar ROI Calculator to model your specific scenario.

 Understanding Your Solar Quote

-When you receive a solar quote, you'll typically see the system size in kilowatts (kW), the estimated annual production in kilowatt-hours (kWh), the gross cost, and the net cost after the federal tax credit.
-Here's what to scrutinize:
+When you receive a solar quote, you'll typically see the system size in kilowatts (kW), the estimated annual production in kilowatt-hours (kWh), and the total installed cost.
+As of 2026 there's no federal tax credit to subtract, so scrutinize the gross price carefully:

 - Price per watt: Divide the gross system cost by the system size in watts.
 A fair price is $2.50–$3.50/watt before incentives in most markets.
 Significantly higher suggests markup; significantly lower might indicate low-quality components.